freesewing/freesewing/designs/otis/README.md

 # @freesewing/otis

-A FreeSewing pattern that needs a description
+A FreeSewing pattern for a romper